OpenEvalProject/evals/manuscripts/elife-85618/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/05vghhr25 Turku PET Centre, University of Turku and Turku University Hospital Turku Finland
+1. Turku PET Centre, University of Turku and Turku University Hospital Turku Finland ([ROR:05vghhr25](https://ror.org/05vghhr25))
-2. https://ror.org/00bq4rw46 Italian Hospital of Buenos Aires Buenos Aires Argentina
+2. Italian Hospital of Buenos Aires Buenos Aires Argentina ([ROR:00bq4rw46](https://ror.org/00bq4rw46))
-3. https://ror.org/00qyh5r35 12 de Octubre University Hospital, Research Institute of Hospital 12 de Octubre (imas+12), Complutense University Madrid Spain
+3. 12 de Octubre University Hospital, Research Institute of Hospital 12 de Octubre (imas+12), Complutense University Madrid Spain ([ROR:00qyh5r35](https://ror.org/00qyh5r35))
 4. Vélez Sarsfield Hospital Buenos Aires Argentina
 5. Hospital Municipal de Agudos Dr Leónidas Lucero Bahía Blanca Argentina
-6. https://ror.org/036b2ww28 Regional University Hospital of Málaga, Biomedical Research Institute of Málaga (IBIMA), University of Malaga Málaga Spain
+6. Regional University Hospital of Málaga, Biomedical Research Institute of Málaga (IBIMA), University of Malaga Málaga Spain ([ROR:036b2ww28](https://ror.org/036b2ww28))
-7. https://ror.org/05txkk980 Infanta Cristina University Hospital Madrid Spain
+7. Infanta Cristina University Hospital Madrid Spain ([ROR:05txkk980](https://ror.org/05txkk980))
-8. https://ror.org/03prydq77 Division of Pharmacology & Toxicology, Department of Pharmaceutical Sciences, University of Vienna Vienna Austria
+8. Division of Pharmacology & Toxicology, Department of Pharmaceutical Sciences, University of Vienna Vienna Austria ([ROR:03prydq77](https://ror.org/03prydq77))

 † Corresponding author

 ## Abstract

-The emergence of new SARS-CoV-2 variants with significant immune-evasiveness, the relaxation of measures for reducing the number of infections, the waning of immune protection (particularly in high-risk population groups), and the low uptake of new vaccine boosters, forecast new waves of hospitalizations and admission to intensive care units.
+Background:The emergence of new SARS-CoV-2 variants with significant immune-evasiveness, the relaxation of measures for reducing the number of infections, the waning of immune protection (particularly in high-risk population groups), and the low uptake of new vaccine boosters, forecast new waves of hospitalizations and admission to intensive care units.
 There is an urgent need for easily implementable and clinically effective Early Warning Scores (EWSs) that can predict the risk of complications within the next 24–48 hr.
 Although EWSs have been used in the evaluation of COVID-19 patients, there are several clinical limitations to their use.
-Moreover, no models have been tested on geographically distinct populations or population groups with varying levels of immune protection.
-We developed and validated COVID-19 Early Warning Score (COEWS), an EWS that is automatically calculated solely from laboratory parameters that are widely available and affordable.
+Moreover, no models have been tested on geographically distinct populations or population groups with varying levels of immune protection.Methods:We developed and validated COVID-19 Early Warning Score (COEWS), an EWS that is automatically calculated solely from laboratory parameters that are widely available and affordable.
 We benchmarked COEWS against the widely used NEWS2.
-We also evaluated the predictive performance of vaccinated and unvaccinated patients.
-The variables of the COEWS predictive model were selected based on their predictive coefficients and on the wide availability of these laboratory variables.
+We also evaluated the predictive performance of vaccinated and unvaccinated patients.Results:The variables of the COEWS predictive model were selected based on their predictive coefficients and on the wide availability of these laboratory variables.
 The final model included complete blood count, blood glucose, and oxygen saturation features.
 To make COEWS more actionable in real clinical situations, we transformed the predictive coefficients of the COEWS model into individual scores for each selected feature.
-The global score serves as an easy-to-calculate measure indicating the risk of a patient developing the combined outcome of mechanical ventilation or death within the next 48 hr.
-The discrimination in the external validation cohort was 0.743 (95% confidence interval [CI]: 0.703–0.784) for the COEWS score performed with coefficients and 0.700 (95% CI: 0.654–0.745) for the COEWS performed with scores.
+The global score serves as an easy-to-calculate measure indicating the risk of a patient developing the combined outcome of mechanical ventilation or death within the next 48 hr.The discrimination in the external validation cohort was 0.743 (95% confidence interval [CI]: 0.703–0.784) for the COEWS score performed with coefficients and 0.700 (95% CI: 0.654–0.745) for the COEWS performed with scores.
 The area under the receiver operating characteristic curve (AUROC) was similar in vaccinated and unvaccinated patients.
-Additionally, we observed that the AUROC of the NEWS2 was 0.677 (95% CI: 0.601–0.752) in vaccinated patients and 0.648 (95% CI: 0.608–0.689) in unvaccinated patients.
-The COEWS score predicts death or MV within the next 48 hr based on routine and widely available laboratory measurements.
-The extensive external validation, its high performance, its ease of use, and its positive benchmark in comparison with the widely used NEWS2 position COEWS as a new reference tool for assisting clinical decisions and improving patient care in the upcoming pandemic waves.
-University of Vienna.
+Additionally, we observed that the AUROC of the NEWS2 was 0.677 (95% CI: 0.601–0.752) in vaccinated patients and 0.648 (95% CI: 0.608–0.689) in unvaccinated patients.Conclusions:The COEWS score predicts death or MV within the next 48 hr based on routine and widely available laboratory measurements.
+The extensive external validation, its high performance, its ease of use, and its positive benchmark in comparison with the widely used NEWS2 position COEWS as a new reference tool for assisting clinical decisions and improving patient care in the upcoming pandemic waves.Funding:University of Vienna.

 ## Introduction